0

 It’s the pink tracksuit, still expounding on the Secret Horrors of Dishwasher Repairs.

 We make a desperate, final lunge- and are outside our target time.
 It was, however, another vigorous run and my pounding pulse is electric and exhilarating.
 We savour our slow cool down on the bumpy lawn that separates the Norfolk Island Pines from the sloping sands.
-After, easing along the veranda of the Grand, Bob inquires, “See you and Kerry in here for a beer tonight?”
+After, easing along the veranda of the Grand, Bob inquires, “See you in here for a beer tonight?”

 “Magnificent idea,” I agree.